otrv4/otrv4/otrv4.md

 #### Receiving Prekey Ensembles

 Details on how prekey ensembles may be received from an untrusted Prekey Server are outside the scope of this protocol.
-This specification assumes that for every received Client Profile and Prekey Profile, at least, one prekey message might arrive.
-However, this specification also assumes that none, one or more than one prekey ensembles may arrive.
+This specification assumes that none, one or more than one prekey ensembles may arrive.
+It also assumes that for every received Client Profile and Prekey Profile, at least, one prekey message might arrive.
 If the prekey server cannot return one of the three values needed for a Prekey Ensemble, the non-interactive DAKE must wait until this value can be obtained.

-Note that for every prekey message retrieved, it should be deleted from storage on the untrusted Prekey Server.
-Nevertheless, the Client Profile and the Prekey Profile should not be deleted until they are replaced when expired.
+Note that when a prekey message is retrieved, it should be deleted from storage in the untrusted Prekey Server.
+Nevertheless, the Client Profile and the Prekey Profile should not be deleted until they are replaced when expired or when one of its values changed.

 The following guide is meant to help implementers identify and remove invalid prekey ensembles.